SharafatKarim/notes/content/posts/warp.md

 It's a simple trick that may not work in future.
 Copy the device/ client id from `Settings > Advanced > Diagonstics > Client configuration` to `Settings > Advanced > Connection Options > DNS settings > Gateway DoH Subdomain`.

+> Zero trup isn't recommended from me, if you already have warp+, I guess.

 ## Warp CLI

 Available on linux also!